SUPPORT CENTER

 5. Feedback: Media response questions provide an opportunity for the respondent to receive feedback on their performance.
 This feedback can be used to identify areas for improvement and to guide future learning.

-If responses are required to be reviewed, it is important to be aware that Media Response type questions can potentially be more time-consuming for this process.
+If responses are required to be reviewed, it is important to be aware that Media Response type questions can potentially be more time-consuming to review or mark.

 Read Configuring a Media Response Question to learn more.